gojun077/jun-dotfiles/README.md

-Configuration files for emacs, bash, and GNU Screen... in the future I plan to add more files (vimrc, ssh configs, etc)
+Configuration files for emacs, bash, and GNU Screen and misc conf files